Why DNA-Evolutions' TourOptimizer - Special Features

 Please visit our GitHub example section for implementation examples of different hard constrained conditions.

-In JOpt-TourOptimizer, a Resource can have multiple predefined WorkingHours.
-Each of the workingHours is connected to precisely one resulting route object.
+In JOpt-TourOptimizer, a Resource can have multiple predefined WorkingHours which contain the time and dates the Resource is allowed to visit Nodes.
+Each of the WorkingHours is connected to precisely one resulting route object .
 Usually, a route starts and ends at the Resource's home location.
-However, sometimes a Resource should stay one or multiple nights in a hotel (Figure - ON 1).
-Further, if a Resource should stay outside is a function of the day and the Resource itself.
-Is it fine to stay at a hotel on particular days?
-Is the Resource allowed to stay at a hotel in general?
+However, sometimes it is preferrable if a Resource is allowed to stay one or multiple nights in a hotel (Figure - ON 1).
+Further, whether a Resource is allowed to stay outside is a function of the day and the Resource itself.
+The rule set can be adjusted meticulously.
+For example, the Resource can be allowed to have a maximum of two overnight stays per week (or any other time unit), whereas Mondays and Fridays are not allowed.

 Figure - ON 1